The OYB 7-Way Bag!

 January 16, 2012

-[$50, postpaid in US.
-I found about 6 more in my backstock.
-They are used and scuffed, about 50% grade.]
+[$60, postpaid in US.
+They are used and usually have a hole somewhere -- about 50% grade.]

-The OYB "Nordic Messenger Bag" is ready for action!
+The OYB 7-Way Bag is ready for action!

 This unique bag has 7 ways it can be used or carried.

-The bags are used---about 50% grade.
+The bags are rare but they are used -- about 50% grade.
 About half used-up.
-They all have marks, scuffs, wrinkles, a bit of corrosion, maybe a few vintage repairs, maybe a previous soldier's name in pen.
-They have a "burnished" look. ...With a few good years of use left in them still, for sure!
+They usually have a hole somewhere that you might want to patch, and all have marks, scuffs, wrinkles, a bit of corrosion, maybe a vintage repair, maybe a previous soldier's name in marker or pen.
+They have a "burnished" look. ...But with a few good years of use left in them still, for sure!

 Click on the PayPal button to the left under the picture and order away!
-Available with extra options like the very popular snug-mount stick (to optimize saddlebag mode), and top-straps.
-Read on, there's so much more!
+Available with extra options like the top-straps.
+Read on, there's more!
 (Hmm, this is such a long product description, but what can I leave out?)